Isaaq Sultanate: Sharmarke Ali Saleh 1845–1852 (Berbera rule) 1841–1855 (Zeila rule), 1857–1861 (2nd term rule of Zeila)

 Sharmarke Ali Saleh controlled Berbera for several years from 1845–1852.

-In 1841 Sharmarke took controll of Ottoman Zeila with fifty Matchlock men, two cannons and an army of mounted spearmen managed to invade Zeila and depose its Arab Governor, Mohammed Al Barr.
+In 1841 Sharmarke took control of Ottoman Zeila with fifty Matchlock men, two cannons and an army of mounted spearmen managed to invade Zeila and depose its Arab Governor, Mohammed Al Barr.
 Sharmarke used the canons to fire at the city walls which frightened Al Barr's followers and caused them to flee.
 Sharmarke succeeded Al Barr as the ruler of Zeila and its dependencies.